livelink/mindproxy/README.md

 ## Usage

 ```
-./mindproxy.rb -h
+./mindproxy.rb
 usage: ./mindproxy.rb [options]
     -c, --citycsv      The maxmind city database csv
     -i, --ipblockscsv  The maxmind ip blocks database csv
-    -a, --countryiso   The optional country code (ISO).
+    -a, --countryiso   The optional country code (ISO).Has to match code in csv
-    -n, --countryname  The optional country name
+    -n, --countryname  The optional country name.
+Has to match name in csv
     -s, --subdivision  A subdivision of a country.
+Has to match name in csv.
 Eg Crimea
-    -o, --outputfile   The ouptut haproxy config file
+    -o, --outputfile   The ouptut file
     -l, --license      A maxmind license key
-    -d, --dir          The directory to download to
+    -d, --dir          The directory to download the maxmind db to
+    -f, --force        Force analysis even if database is up-to-date
     -h, --help         Prints help message
 ```

-Any of country name, country iso and country subdivision will be combined as a logical OR to filter the results found in the CSV file specified by -f.
+Any of country name, country iso and country subdivision will be combined as a logical OR to filter the results found in the CSV file specified by `-o`.
 The string must exactly match the respective entry in the CSV

 ## Program Flow